 The interior design industry has experienced a huge demand for sustainable designs and has been leaning towards eco-friendly material.
 Sustainable design can be achieved through the usage of materials that have the minimum amount of environmental impact.
 Not only do people search for stylish and trending designs, but also opt for building materials that are healthy.
 These healthy materials are the ones that have least impact on the ecosystem.
 Thus the use of bamboo in interior design comes into play.

 Bamboo is also quite versatile and can adapt to any weather conditions.
 Changes in temperature, humidity, soil and climates does not affect its growth.
 The rate of growth of bamboo is so high that it does not require any usage of fertilizers or pesticides.
 That plant itself is anti-fungal, anti-bacterial and anti-pest and hence it does not require any other form of pest control.

-Speciality of bamboo compared to other hardwood plants
+Specialty of bamboo compared to other hardwood plants

 The plant is capable of consuming carbon dioxide at a higher rate than most hardwood plants.
 It is also able to produce more oxygen than most hardwood plants.
 The specialty of bamboo as an eco-friendly material is reinforced by the fact that it is not a tree.
 Bamboo is a grass and hence, it can be renewed endlessly.
 Because of this reason, cutting it does not have a tremendous impact on the environment.